Irving Smith (RAF officer)

-Irving Stanley Smith (21 May 1917 – 16 February 2000) was a New Zealand flying ace of the Royal Air Force (RAF) during the Second World War.
+Irving Stanley Smith (21 May 1917 – 16 February 2000), was a New Zealand flying ace of the Royal Air Force (RAF) during the Second World War.
 He was credited with the destruction of eight German aircraft.
 He was also involved in Operation Jericho, an air raid on a German-controlled prison in Amiens, France.

 Born in Invercargill, New Zealand, Smith joined the Royal New Zealand Air Force in early 1939 but was sent in England for training and subsequently gained a short service commission with the RAF.
 He flew Hawker Hurricane fighters with No. 151 Squadron during the Battle of Britain.
 The squadron switched to night fighting duties during the Blitz and by 1942 he was its commander.
 He spent most of 1943 on staff duties but returned to operations in February 1944 as commander of No. 487 (NZ) Squadron which operated the de Havilland Mosquito fighter-bomber.
 He led it for the most of 1944, including during Operation Jericho and in air support duties for the D-Day landings in Normandy.
 The final months of the war was spent on instructing duties.
 Having gained a permanent commission in the RAF, he held a series of flying and administrative posts in the postwar period until his retirement in 1966.
 He later farmed in Devon and died in 2000, at the age of 82.

 Early life

 Born in Invercargill, New Zealand, on 21 May 1917, Irving Stanley Smith was the son of Albert Edgar and Helen Ann Smith.
 The family later moved north to Whangārei, where he was educated at Whau Valley School and then went on to Whangarei Boys' High School.
-He was working as an apprentice coachwork painter in Auckland when he was accepted for a short service commission in the Royal New Zealand Air Force in January 1939.
+After training at Seddon Memorial Technical School, he was working as an apprentice coachwork painter in Auckland when he was accepted for a short service commission in the Royal New Zealand Air Force in January 1939.
 He commenced training at Māngere in May, but soon went to England for flight training with the Royal Air Force (RAF).